alfonzodev/nc-news/README.md

 `npm start`

-## Reflection

-This was a week long project completed as part of the bootcamp at Northcoders.

-One of the main challenges I ran into was Authentication/Authorization.

-This was not part of the project requirements, and the backend api was not developed originally to support this feature.
-But this was something I really wanted to learn about.
-So on my free time I worked on refactoring the api, and this lead me to spend a few days researching authentication, authorization with JWT, cookies and Cross-Origin Resource Sharing.

-This turned out to be a highly interesting topic, and I chose to allocate more time than originally planned into the development of the login/register features, hence the intial unrefined state of the app's design.

 ## Notes on CORS

 At the moment, CORS is enabled in backend with a list of two allowed origins: